 The day before your surgery:

 Bowel preparation: Your bowel may need to be prepared and emptied before your surgery.
-Your caregiver may tell you to take a laxative.
+Your healthcare provider may tell you to take a laxative.
 These medicines may give you diarrhea, but will quickly clean out your bowel.

 The night before your surgery:

 - Bowel preparation: You will need to clean out your bowel to get ready for this surgery.
-Your caregiver may ask you to do one or more of the following:
+Your healthcare provider may ask you to do one or more of the following:

 - You may need medicine called an enema.
 An enema uses warm water that is put into your rectum to help empty your bowel.
-Ask your caregiver how to do this, and follow the directions on the package.
+Ask your healthcare provider how to do this, and follow the directions on the package.

 - You may be given 8 to 12 (eight-ounce) cups of special bowel prep medicine to drink.
 Drink 1 eight-ounce cup of bowel prep medicine every 10 minutes until you are passing clear fluid.
-Ask your caregiver for more information about this medicine.
+Ask your healthcare provider for more information about this medicine.